|

 br: 0-1

 Santa Monica-based Minarc has a (minimal) new website for their M3house.
 We first encountered Minarc last April.
 Treehugger covered them again in July: We admired the Minarc house by Tryggvi Thorsteinsson and Erla Dögg Ingjaldsdóttir when it was in Dwell; now we learn that they are offering it in a prefab version.
 The designers...have wanted to design a high-tech modern home that only used materials "in their most organic form and that used recycled materials wherever possible."...They are offering three modular versions built from 2x6 walls, lots of insulation and radiant flooring. land+living shared several images of a non-prefab prototype from a tour last year.
-The Minarc brochure (pdf) released at the time explained their eBOX series 05.
-It looks like the M3house will be quite different.
-We look forward to more details on the new home.
-The image above is the only thing on the new site; what a tease! designer: Minarc
+The Minarc brochure (pdf) released at the time explained their We look forward to more details on the new home.
+The image above is the only thing on the new site; what a tease! style: modern

 how: complete modules